nemuulen/heat_stress_data_visualization/README.md

 ## **Key Features**

 - Heat Index Classification: Calculates the heat index based on max temperature and relative humidity and classifies according to https://www.weather.gov/ama/heatindex#:~:text=The%20heat%20index%2C%20also%20known,sweat%20to%20cool%20itself%20off.
-- Interactive Map: Built using Folium and rendered in the browser.
+- **Interactive Map**: Built using Folium and rendered in the browser.
-  Custom Marker Shapes and Colors:
+  **Custom Marker Shapes and Colors**:
   - Green Circle → Normal
   - Yellow Rectangle → Caution
   - Orange Rectangle → Extreme Caution
   - Red Triangle → Danger
   - Purple Triangle → Extreme Danger

-- Filter by Category: Toggle visible categories using checkboxes.
+- **Filter by Category**: Toggle visible categories using checkboxes.
-- Sliders: Adjust opacity, blur, and marker size interactively.
+- **Sliders**: Adjust opacity, blur, and marker size interactively.
-- Popups with Context: Shows location name, heat index (°C), temperature (TMAX), and humidity (RHAV).
+- **Popups with Context**: Shows location name, heat index (°C), temperature (TMAX), and humidity (RHAV).
-- About toggle panel with info and instructions.
+- **About toggle panel** with info and instructions.

 ---

 ## **Datasets**

 ### **National Centers for Environmental Information (NCEI)**
-: NCEI provides access to an extensive archive of environmental data through several platforms.
+NCEI provides access to an extensive archive of environmental data through several platforms.
 The current data is from July, 2024 and extracted from The Global Summary Of The Month (GSOM) Data Files.
 It contains contain quality controlled monthly summaries of more than 50 elements (max temp, snow, etc.) computed from stations in the Global Historical Climatology Network (GHCN)-Daily dataset.
 [https://www.ncei.noaa.gov/access/search/order-status ](https://www.ncei.noaa.gov/data/global-summary-of-the-month/)

 The documentation: